Police: Triple homicide defendant plotted escape from jail

 Arresting state trooper Josiah Reiner said he received information about a letter Reed wrote after the trooper listened to prison phone calls from Reed.
 According to court documents, Reiner applied for a search warrant and received the letter after it was intercepted at the Post Office.

-Reed, who was homeless at the time of his arrest in June for murdering Susan Williams, 58, James Dicken, 59, and 17-year-old John Paul Dicken, all of Snydertown, during of a dispute over a vehicle purchase.
+Reed was homeless at the time of his arrest in June on charges of murdering Susan Williams, 58, James Dicken, 59, and 17-year-old John Paul Dicken, all of Snydertown, during a dispute over a vehicle purchase.

-Reed had been living at Haven Ministry, a homeless shelter in Sunbury, at the time of his arrest in June.
+Reed had been living at Haven Ministry, a homeless shelter in Sunbury, at the time of his arrest.
 According to police, the dispute over the vehicle caused Reed to “snap” just before he shot and killed the three people inside their home at 3425 Snydertown Road, Troopers said Reed admitted to the killings.